crossroads/vend-sync/README.md

 You should copy config/database.yml.example to config/database.yml and configure it correctly.

 [rake task only] Copy config/vend.yml.example to config/vend.yml and configure it correctly.

+## Deployment via Capistrano

+Copy the following files and tweak them to your needs.

+    config/deploy.rb.example -> config/deploy.rb
+    config/deploy/production.rb.example -> config/deploy/production.rb

+Git commit/push the changes and then run the deployment

+    $ cap production deploy

+This will deploy the code to the server and setup a cron task for actions to take place.

+Note: you should also setup the following files on your deployment sever

+    DEPLOYMENT_DIR/shared/config/database.yml
+    DEPLOYMENT_DIR/shared/config/vend.yml
+    DEPLOYMENT_DIR/shared/config/schedule.rb

+and they will be copied to the current release during a deployment.

 ## Tests